Join our mailing list

-In 2014, the National Centre for Student Equity in Higher Education (NCSEHE) funded 12 research grant proposals for a total sum of $741,328.
+The National Centre for Student Equity in Higher Education (NCSEHE) has recently funded 12 research grant proposals for a total sum of $342,820.
 The successful applicants and their project titles are detailed in the table below.

 |Chief Investigator||Lead University||Project Title||Report URL|